-Zuran, of the tribe called Nuur, struggled to stay awake amid the clinking of coins.
+Zuran, of the tribe called Nuur, struggled against sleep amid the clinking of coins.

-Like every Casaanite at the Silver Walls, he was bound to serve the king in some manner, even on his fourteenth naming-day.
-If I can keep my eyelids from closing, maybe I’ll continue to serve the steward instead of the cooks, he thought to himself reproachfully.
-Were that he was off watching the king’s master-of-arms spar with his knights, but here he was instead, at court, recording sums in a pipe roll.
+Like every Casaanite at the Silver Walls, he was bound to serve the king in some manner, even on a fourteenth birthday.
+If I can keep my eyelids open, maybe I’ll continue to serve the steward instead of the cooks, he reproached himself.
+Were that he was off watching the king’s master-of-arms spar with his knights.
+Instead, he was at court, as always, recording sums in a pipe roll.

-He took more interest in the hundred grim-faced taxmen gathered in the throne room.
-Their eyes rarely strayed from the unsmiling chancellor of the exchequer.
-Hanor the Tessian, a stout man with plump rosy cheeks and a tidy beard, brooded over a red-and-white checkered table that ran the length of the throne room and bore hundreds of coins stacked like towers.
-Again and again, he reached into sacks on stools in his orbit, retrieved a gold or silver coin, and added each one to a tower on the correct checker.
+He took more interest in the hundred grim-faced taxmen gathered about the throne room.
+Their eyes were fixed on the unsmiling chancellor of the exchequer.
+Hanor the Tessian, a stout man with plump rosy cheeks and a tidy beard, brooded over a checkered table stacked with coins.
+He probed sacks on stools in his orbit, retrieved golds and silvers, and added to the towers on their white and red checkers.

-White checkers were reserved for those villages paid up on the king’s due, red for those that weren’t, Zur knew.
-Right now the red checkers outnumbered the white ones six to one, and that sad truth showed in the Tessian’s grave expression.
+White checkers were reserved for the noble lords paid up on the king’s due, red for those that weren’t, Zur knew.
+Right now red checkers outnumbered white ones six to one.

 That was his cue.
 Zur overrode his waning attention span, summoning the will to record the sum on his vellum.
 Too late, he realized he’d inked the wrong row.
-He blotted out the sum hastily, leaving an ugly stain on an otherwise pristine pattern of marks.
+He blotted out the sum hastily, leaving an illegible splotch.

 “I think that’s in the wrong row, too,” rasped a voice close to his ear.

-Zur clambered back onto his seat, trying to stifle a look of embarrassment.
-On my naming-day, no less, he thought.
+Zur clambered into his seat, stifling his embarrassment.
+On my birthday, no less, he thought.
 Is this what my new year promises me?
 “A-apologies, highness,” he stammered.

 Beside the princess stood her servant Tabecca, winsome in an emerald-green gown.
 With her soft russet skin and bushy black hair, his kinswoman looked as much a foreigner at court as Zur.
-He lingered overlong on Tabecca’s cleavage and saw the steward verging on laughter.
+Lingering on Tabecca’s cleavage, he caught the steward verging on laughter.

-Turning away from him, Lorana crossed the chamber in swift strides, seemingly unencumbered by the bell of her gold-and-black brocade gown.
+Lorana crossed the chamber swiftly, her gold-and-black brocade gown whispering on the floor.
 Tabecca shadowed her quickly.
-The princess paused before the Silver Throne, as if fancying herself worthy of the seat.
-Careful not to touch the dried bloodstain near the bottom stair, she seated herself in her father’s gout chair, the highest even she could dare to rise in Loran.
+Briefly, the princess paused before the Silver Throne, as if fancying herself worthy.
+She seated herself in her father’s gout chair, the highest she could ever dare to climb in Loran.

 A herald close by the vast oak doors struck floor with his staff.
-“Here sits her highness the Princess Lorana Eddenhold,” he cried loudly, “daughter of King Hexar and the traitor Alyse, steward of these Walls, doing justice in the king’s absence by rights accorded her by the Worthy Assembly of Loran.”
+“Here sits her highness the Princess Lorana Eddenhold,” he cried loudly, “daughter of King Hexar and the traitor Alyse, steward of these Walls, doing justice in the king’s absence.”

-Zur joined the chancellor and taxmen in bowing his head.
+Zur joined everyone else in bowing his head.

-He peeked at Tabecca but settled on Lorana, and stirred with a familiar pride.
-With her manly brow and long shoulders, Lorana Eddenhold resembled her father more than even her half-brothers.
+He peeked at Tabecca but settled on Lorana, and stirred with pride.
+With her broad brow and long shoulders, Lorana Eddenhold resembled the king more than even her brothers.
 She was just as proud.